rahul14121/BBC-Software-Engineer-Blackjack-Assessment/README.md

 # BBC-Software-Engineer-Blackjack-Assessment

 My repo for the Blackjack game, part of the technical assessment of the BBC Software Engineer Graduate Scheme.
+[Check it out here!](https://blackjack-game-53624.web.app/)

 ## Project description